 Types of Zoom Lenses: 17-40mm, 24-105mm, 70-200mm

 - Zoom capabilities, meaning you get multiple focal lengths in ONE lens.

-- This lens allows you to stay in one position while using the zoom feature.
+- This camera lens allows you to stay in one position while using the zoom feature.

-- This lens is GREAT for weddings, portraits and wildlife photography.
+- This camera lens is GREAT for weddings, portraits and wildlife photography.

 - Not as sharp as a prime lens.

-A wide angle lens is pretty self-explanatory, a wide angle lens allows you to gain a wider viewfield.
-Landscape photographers tend to use a wide-angle lens to make sure they get the full scene of what they are photographing.
-Keep in mind that with a wide angle lens, the lower the number focal lengths, the more that will fit in your frame.
+A wide angle lens is pretty self-explanatory, as wide angle lenses allows you to gain a wider field of view.
+Landscape photographers tend to use a wide-angle camera lens to make sure they get the full scene of what they are photographing.
+Keep in mind that with wide-angle lenses, the lower the number focal lengths, the more that will fit in your frame.